Menu Close

 Section Three: Disciplinary Action of a Member

-The board of directors may remove, suspend, expel or take disciplinary action against a member for violation of the program rules and guidelines after an appropriate hearing and in accordance with Article V, Section VI.
+The board of directors may remove, suspend, expel or take disciplinary action against a member for violation of the bylaws or the program specific rules and guidelines after an appropriate hearing and in accordance with Article V, Section VI.
 Disciplinary action may be taken by the board of directors of any member who shall be in default in payment of fees or dues for the period fixed in Article IX.

 Section Four: Resignation